-During the year ended June 30, 2022, the Department adopted GASB Statement No. 87, Leases.
+The Department has adopted GASB Statement No. 87, Leases.
 Guidance under GASB Statement No. 87 updates existing guidance regarding the standards of accounting and financial reporting for leases by lessees and lessors.
-The Department evaluated its existing leases and determined that the amounts associated do not have a material effect on the Department's financial statements.
+The Department evaluated its existing leases and determined that the amounts associated do not have a material effect on the Department's financial statements for the years ending June 30, 2024 and 2023